RBKni/App_application/README.md

 Related resources:
 https://docs.beeware.org/en/latest/index.html

+Bulid environment: Python3.8 for both virtual env and the computer we used.

 In this project, we implement several opencv functions and build these functions into App.
 These functions include face recognition, image merge, convex... etc.
 Below is an example of Android-build result.